ARE YOU YEARNING TO JOIN A COMMUNITY OF LEADERS WHO SHARE A COMMON PASSION FOR CHRISTIAN SPIRITUAL FORMATION?

 - A caring, listening, and discerning community of sacred companions

-- › And resources to help you care for the souls of others in your ministry context...
+- Resources to help you care for your soul and the souls of others in your ministry context...

 Then, LTI's Emmaus — a retreat-based leadership community — is for you!
 Come and journey with others who hunger for rest, renewal, encouragement, and deeper spiritual companionship.

-Optional: Certificate in Spiritual Leadership is offered to those who complete two full years of Emmaus (one year commitment at a time), with additional written and reflection assignments.
+Optional: Certificate in Spiritual Leadership is offered for those who complete two full years of Emmaus (one-year commitment at a time), and complete additional written and reflection assignments.
 Additional $250 per year.

-Emmaus - LTI's Spiritual Leadership Communities are unique groups of leaders who desire ever-deepening attentiveness to the presence and movement of God within their hearts and in all life's circumstances and relationships.
-A year in an Emmaus community offers three (weekend) or four (midweek) topical retreats over a period of nine months, which include times of prayerful community, shared spiritual journeys, and exposure to practical resources and training.
-Each retreat is designed to provide a spiritually enriching environment for ongoing encouragement and growth, whereby spiritual formation, discernment, and renewal are significantly enlarged in the hearts of leaders.
-It is our hope that by coming alongside and engaging with one another in unhurried, reflective/contemplative retreat settings we will develop a lifestyle of spiritual formation that will impact our personal walk of intimacy with Christ and ultimately infiltrate our daily ministry context.
+Emmaus – LTI's Spiritual Leadership Communities are unique groups of leaders who desire ever-deepening attentiveness to the presence and movement of God within their hearts and in all life's circumstances and relationships.
+A year in an Emmaus community offers three (weekend) or four (midweek) topical retreats over a period of nine months.
+Each retreat is designed to provide a spiritually enriching environment for ongoing encouragement and growth in the spiritual life, in discernment and renewal.
+It is our hope that by coming alongside and engaging with one another in unhurried, reflective/contemplative retreat settings we will develop a lifestyle of spiritual formation that will impact both our personal walk of intimacy with Christ and ultimately inform our influence as leaders in our ministry contexts.

-- › A listening community of sacred companions who desire time to share, learn and grow together
+- A listening community of sacred companions with whom to fellowship over relaxed meals

-- › State of soul reflections which serve as our re-introduction each retreat
+- State of soul sharing that serves as our re-introduction to one another each retreat

 - Scripture, prayer and reflective disciplines that keep us focused on biblical, contemplative and Trinitarian means of grace

-- › Crafting a Rule of Life as the core of our personal growth and spiritual formation group sharing
+- Crafting a Rule of Life as the foundation for personal growth and small group sharing

-- › Worship times as a community scheduled throughout each retreat
+- Worship times as a community scheduled throughout the retreat